From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 How has the underground scene in Hong Kong changed lately?

 Just like everywhere else, underground culture has been slowly becoming popular culture.
-People started to see these incredible places with quality, more serious music.
+People started to see these cool places with quality, more serious music.
 It is also related to our political and economic situation; there is a slow shift in focus from a materialistic lifestyle to communities, entertainment, art, and experiences.

 Which area or venue feels like the heart of it all right now?

 I spent most of my time growing up on Hong Kong Island, so for me it will always be the Central Western District.
-My go-to venue for underground music is usually Mihn or OMA.
+Personally, my go-to venue for underground music is usually Mihn or OMA.
 However, I do see a trend of more and more people slowly shifting their party spots to Kowloon or the New Territories.

 Who’s doing interesting stuff locally - DJs, collectives, parties?

 Mong Hau Yuet Bui Faan, which means “Win” in Chinese.
 These guys are the real underground, playing in their studio with records, and they only organise small, intimate parties.
-Soul, Funk, Rare Grooves, Techno… everything you want, or don’t know you want.
+Soul, Funk, Rare Grooves, Techno… Everything you want, or don’t know you want.

 There are way too many, and I won’t be able to mention them all, so the rest you gotta find out yourselves.
 Enjoy the exploration!